judasgutenberg/Esp8266_RemoteControl/README.md

 | `format file system` | – | Format FS |

-note:  there are no directories or subdirectories on microcontrollers in this system, so commands like <b>mkdir</b> and <b>cd</b> have not been implemented
+note:  there are no directories or subdirectories on microcontrollers in this system, so Unix commands like <b>mkdir</b> and <b>cd</b> have not been implemented

 ---